theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/logging/server-logging.md

 All Theobald Software products log all steps performed on a system to log files.
-There are two types of logs:
+The logs can be found in the directory:<br>
+e.g.: `C:\Program Files\[Product Name]\logs`

-- The server log, which contains logs that affect the server, such as starting and stopping the server.
-The server log also contains the information on execution of a single extraction.
+The server logs contain three types of logs that affect the server, such as starting and stopping the service (web), configuration (config) and information on process (run) of every single extraction.

-- Extraction log, which logs the extraction process of every single extraction.
+In addition to the server logging there is a log for each [extraction](./extraction-logging).

 To view the server log, navigate to the main menu of the Designer and click **[Server > Log]**.